 Why You Need to Know How to Patch Your Pool Liner

 If you’re a pool owner, it’s non-negotiable that you know how to patch your pool liner.
-Not only should you know how to patch the liner effectively, but it’s something that needs to be done quickly.
+Not only should you know how to patch the liner effectively, but it needs to be done quickly.

 A wrinkle in your pool liner can quickly turn into a tear – and a tear in your pool liner can cause a lot of damage, especially when left unchecked.
 Damage equates to costly repairs.
-Additionally, patching your own pool liner will save you the headache of having to balance out your pool’s chemicals each time you have to replace the fresh water that has leaked out.
+Additionally, patching your own pool liner will save you the headache of balancing out your pool’s chemicals each time you have to replace the fresh water that has leaked out.

 There are two types of vinyl pools: above ground and inground.
-Each come with their own set of dangers in terms of leaks.
+Each comes with its own set of dangers in terms of leaks.

 Above Ground Pool Leaks